 Stormforce Gaming is a UK-based custom gaming PC builder, and they’ve carved out an interesting niche in sim racing.
 If you’re after a purpose-built PC for sim racing or VR flight simulation – and you don’t want to spec it yourself – they’re worth knowing about.
 They also stock sim racing peripherals from Fanatec, Moza, and Thrustmaster, plus they build custom turnkey sim rigs from the ground up.
 I’ve been digging into their range, their Trustpilot reviews, and what the YouTube community thinks of their builds.

-Stormforce is part of VIP Group (the same parent company behind Zoostorm), and they’ve been building gaming PCs for over 20 years.
-That matters because it means proper warranty backing and a real support team – not just a bloke in a garage.
-Their gaming PCs range from around £2,500 to £5,500, and they offer everything from budget AMD builds to RTX 5090 flagships.
+Stormforce is part of VIP Group (the same parent company behind Zoostorm), and VIP Group has been in the PC business for decades.
+Corporate backing means proper warranty infrastructure – not a one-person operation disappearing after sale.
+Their gaming PCs range from entry-level builds under £1,000 up to £5,500 flagships, and they offer everything from budget AMD builds to RTX 5090 configurations.
 For sim racers, the VR-optimised builds and their turnkey sim rig service are the standout offerings.

 Quick Navigation